misaz/MAX31343-Library/README.md

 - `MAX31343_PlatformSpecific_WriteRegisters` must execute I2C transaction as described in comments in template.

 If you want support for external interrupts from MAX31343 you can configure peripheral for external interrupts in `MAX31343_PlatformSpecific_ConfigureExternalInterrupt` function.

+There are ports for:

+## STM32
+Platform spcific implementation use HAL and was tested using MAX31343 evaluation shield connected to NUCLEO-L552ZE-Q board.
+Pinout is configurable in `MAX31343_PlatformSpecific.h` file.
+You can change I2C driver instance (I2C1 by default), interrupt pin (PF15) and interrupt priority.

+## PSoC626
+Platform specific implementation use HAL library and was tested using MAX31343 evaluation shield connected to CY8CKIT-062S2-43012 development kit.
+Pinout is confgurable in `MAX31343_PlatformSpecific.h` file.
+You can change SDA and SCL pins (by default SDA is P6_1 and SCL is P6_0) and interrupt pin (P5_2 by default).
+Note that only allowed SDA and SCL pins are pins which can HAL library assign to the same SCB.
+Consult datasheet of your chip to get all possible configurations.